-This quarter, projects along I-44 between Route 270 and Grand Blvd. in St. Louis County contributed 100 hours of the congestion.
-Another contributor to delay was emergency repairs to the Jefferson Barracks Bridge (I-255 EB) which contributed 15.6 hours of congestion.
-These projects alone contributed to a total of 116 hours of the 167 hours (70%) of congestion for this quarter.
-Bridge improvement projects continue to be the largest contributor of delay at 84% of the total delay.
+This quarter, projects along I-44 between Route 270 and Grand Blvd. in St. Louis County contributed 63 hours of the congestion.
+Another contributor to delay was the Rocheport Bridge in the Central District with 43 hours of congestion from bridge inspection, 53 hours due to emergency repairs to the bridge and further delay resulting from two crashes within the work zone.
+These projects alone contributed to a total of 159 hours of the 210 hours (76 percent) of congestion for this quarter.